 What is Platelet Rich Plasma (PRP) Therapy?

-Platelet Rich Plasma (PRP) therapy is a Regenerative Medicine treatment used to repair chronic degenerative joints, ligaments and tendon injuries.
+Platelet Rich Plasma (PRP) therapy offered at our Tucson clinic is a Regenerative Medicine treatment used to repair chronic degenerative joints, ligaments and tendon injuries.
 PRP is a blood product concentration of the platelets, growth factors and other healing cells derived from your own blood.